 Pharmacy hours of operation are:

 - Monday to Saturday – 8 am to 8 pm

 - Sunday – 10 am to 6 pm

-Student Health Services is located at the new Health and Education Building across from the Student Rec Center with convenient on-site parking and easy PRT access.
+Student Health Services is located at the Health and Education Building across from the Student Rec Center with convenient on-site parking and easy PRT access.
 Mountain Line bus stops are located nearby at Towers and Evansdale Crossing.
-You can also use the Google Maps feature to the right.

 We have a physician on-site at all times and most commercial insurances are accepted with co-pay due at the time of service.
 There is a self-pay option available with deposit at the time of service